Supervisor Bioinformatics Scientist

 Center for Data Driven Discovery in Biomedicine

-Yiran Guo is a Bioinformatics Scientist responsible for building and managing data frameworks, creating tools and analyzing large-scale biomedical datasets.
+Yiran Guo is a Supervisor Bioinformatics Scientist responsible for building and managing data frameworks, creating tools and analyzing large-scale biomedical datasets.
 This data contains unprecedented information about human health and disease, and bioinformatics frameworks and tools are designed to extract clinically-relevant knowledge from this information.
-His research is focused on identifying the genetic effects of both rare and common diseases, understanding biological mechanisms behind cancer with the help of -omics data analytics, and designing bioinformatics programs to automate above mentioned tasks.
+His research is focused on identifying genetic effects of both rare and common diseases, understanding biological mechanisms behind cancer with the help of -omics data analytics, and designing bioinformatics programs to automate above mentioned tasks.

 Before joining CAG, he worked at BGI for four years as a bioinformatician, leading genomics projects such as the silkworm genetic variation map which was published in Science and contributing to multiple efforts like the First Asian Genome (Yanhuang) which was published in Nature.